dkiang/PromptVault/README.md

 ## Security Note

 PromptVault uses client-side storage and basic password protection suitable for personal use and demo purposes.
 The hidden prompt password is obfuscated but not truly secure since this is a client-side only application.
+The Hidden prompts feature is disabled by default and requires DevTools access to enable, providing an additional layer of obscurity.
 For production use with sensitive data, consider implementing server-side authentication.

 ## Support